 Performance management is not just collecting facts and figures.
 It's about making sure that what is supposed to be done gets done.

 The council produces a number of strategies and plans directed at achieving our vision and priorities.
 These plans and strategies contain numerous tasks and targets which, when completed successfully, are the building blocks of our success.
 The authority’s principle strategy is its Council Plan.
-Progress against the Council Plan was reported in the Council Plan Annual Report 2019-20 (PDF 3.6MB).
+Progress against the Council Plan was reported in the Council Plan Annual Report 2020-21 (PDF 8.7MB).

 The council uses this framework of strategies and plans to effectively and efficiently manage the council’s performance in an open and transparent way.
 If we have not achieved something we have set out to do then we tackle it.
-Taking action in response to actual performance can help make outcomes better than they would otherwise be is performance management.
+Performance management is taking action in response to actual performance to help make outcomes better than they would otherwise be.